jadesola10/US-Traffic-Crashes-EDA/README.md

 # US-Traffic-Crashes-EDA

-analysis of US traffic crash data with R
+Conducted exploratory data analysis of US traffic crash data with R

+Identified and created visual representations of several insights, including the relationship between speed and impact level